x/Game-Development-in-Javascript-Tutorial/part-two.md

 ## Walls and resetting the ball

 Now is a good time to add the walls.
-Ideally, you should treat walls differently from game elements, but our goal here is to be simple, so lets just add two new elements with no velocity to represent our walls:
+Ideally, you should treat walls differently from game elements, but our goal here is to be simple, so let's just add two new elements with no velocity to represent our walls:

 ```javascript
 // create top and bottom walls